 I started my career at Olaniwun Ajayi.
 The very first day that I resumed, I and my OAU classmate and friend Simisola Ososami (now Simisola Adejumo) accompanied the Managing Partner, Dr. Konyin Ajayi (now Professor Konyin Ajayi SAN) to the Court of Appeal.
 It was so memorable because of the advocacy of both lead counsel: Mr. Ademola Akinrele (now Mr. Akinrele SAN), was for the Respondent.
 The appeal was about a performance bond: Nigeria LNG v ADIC, and we won.
-My first solo appearance was probably to move a non-contentious motion (like extension of time) or to get an adjournment.
+My first solo appearance was probably to move a non-contentious motion (like an extension of time) or to get an adjournment.
 As you go to court regularly, your confidence develops.
 I was going to court at least three times a week, so I pretty quickly became a confident lawyer.

 Aside from being in court say three times a week, what was your daily schedule like?

-On a typical Friday, I would (on my own volition, and being then a young bachelor), stay back in the office overnight to read and write, sleep a few hours then keep working before going home say 4p.m. on Saturday, and taking along the case files (or written arguments), law reports, etc with which to further prepare for court on Monday.
+On a typical Friday, I would (on my own volition, and being then a young bachelor), stay back in the office overnight to read and write, sleep a few hours then keep working before going home say 4 p.m. on Saturday, and taking along the case files (or written arguments), law reports, etc with which to further prepare for court on Monday.
 I used to live in Navy Town when I started.
 If you needed to be in court you first had to resume in the office to pick the file, especially if the matter is at the Lagos High Court Igbosere (not too far from Olaniwun’s then office at 31 Marina).
 When you are back from court, you work on whatever required attention either on the matter, other forthcoming matters or pending solicitors work/advisory services.
 The practice comprised both litigation and solicitors work, and we were encouraged to do both.
-Eventually my ‘schedule’ was influenced by habits I picked Professor Ajayi who was a consistent and avid reader and writer.
+Eventually, my ‘schedule’ was influenced by habits I picked Professor Ajayi who was a consistent and avid reader and writer.
 I started keeping practice notes like him – after unfailingly reading the newest Part of Weekly Law Reports (NWLR) upon delivery to the office.
-Ultimately, I learnt that you cannot write or really have much to contribute if you have not been reading; your daily habits and schedule is what will eventually tell how good a foundation you are building.
-I got lazy from time to time, but I still draw so much from what I learnt during that very intense phase of my career that I also really enjoyed.
+Ultimately, I learned that you cannot write or really have much to contribute if you have not been reading; your daily habits and schedule is what will eventually tell how good a foundation you are building.
+I got lazy from time to time, but I still draw so much from what I learned during that very intense phase of my career that I also really enjoyed.

 Do you still work weekends and late nights?